Marina Tsvigun: Arrest and imprisonment

-According to the report of the Orthodox Church, Kiev City Court found Tsvigun and Krivonogov guilty of violating citizens' health under the guise of religious ceremonies and seizing by force.
+According to the report of the Orthodox Church, Kyiv City Court found Tsvigun and Krivonogov guilty of violating citizens' health under the guise of religious ceremonies and seizing by force.
 They were sentenced to 4 and 7 years in prison.
 The White Brotherhood protested to the United Nations and the International Court.
 Six months later, in August 1997, Tsvigun was freed as a part of an amnesty on the 6th anniversary of the independence of Ukraine.

 After prison

 After serving the term, Tsvigun changed her name and surname to Victoria Victorovna Preobrazhenskaya and married John-Peter II, a brotherhood member (real name Peter Kovalchuk).
 Under the name of Victoria, she started a new multidimensional project "Cosmic Poliart of the Third Millennium of Victoria Preobrazhenskaya" and tried to renew the Great White Brotherhood registration as a public organization, which was denied.

 She continued her activities and organized "The Mystic College of Isis and Her Followers."

 As of November 2008, she lived in Russia, where she ran an art gallery, "Dom Solntsa".

 She published doctrine pamphlets "The Science about Light and Its Transformation" (available in Russian) and "The Last Testament of the Mother of the World", both written by her in prison.

 In 2011 she started a new magazine called “Victoria RA”, which is available on her website.